astrobiology/orca_array/README.md

 Author: Pramod Gupta, Department of Astronomy, University of Washington

-Last Modified: 2015 Oct 27
+Last Modified: 2020 Oct 26

 orca_array consists of multi-dimensional array template classes array1d<T> to array7d<T>
 with compile time options for array bounds checking and for accessing array elements via Fortran order or C order.

-See orca_array.hpp for code.
+See orca_array.hpp for the code.

 **(1) Why are orca_array arrays only up to only upto 7 dimensions?**